-- Inspired by The Golden Hour, after sunrise and before sunset when the daylight is softer and more deeply red.
+- Inspired by The Golden Hour, immediately after the sun rises or before it sets, when daylight is soft and more deeply red.

 - Built on American Abstract Expressionism of the mid-20th century

-- Designed from handmade fabrics of 18th century Venice
+- Borrowed from painting techniques & fabrics of 18th century Europe

-- Modeled on the simplicity of Japanese art and calligraphy
+- Modeled on the simplicity of Asian art

 - Created using the geometric patterns of traditional African cloth.